gnembon/scarpet/programs/survival/README.md

 	This is not op, as if you don't have silk touch, you will have to this underwater, and at that stage you will likely be doing this while fighting off drowned, crouching on a magma block.
 	In creative it will not drop anything, like for any block.

+### shoot_fireball.sc
+#### By Xendergo
+	Right clicking with a fire charge shoots a regular ghast fireball Basically a less op & survival friendly version of holy_hand_grenades Killing something with this counts as a player kill, as if you redirected a fireball shot by an actual ghast

 ### shulkerboxes.sc:
 #### By gnembon
 	Shulkerboxes get vacuum and restock ability.